 In this guide, we are going to take a look at some of the best companion plants for your red twig dogwood landscape design.

-What to Plant With Red Twig Dogwood
+A Quick Guide to Red Twig Dogwood Shrubs

 When you are choosing companion plants for your red osier dogwood, you should always choose plants that grow well in the same soil types and under the same growing conditions as these shrubs.